TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 which was originally written in 2003.
 Although we have tested the descriptions in this manual, there might still be places, which somehow are not clear or nor understandable.

-If something remains unclear when you are working through the manual, please drop us a note!
+If something remains unclear when you are working through the manual, please drop us a note (see :ref:`Feedback <feedback>` below)!

-Either write us a mail to documentation@typo3.org or create a new issue in the issue tracker of this manual at https://forge.typo3.org/projects/typo3cms-doc-templating/issues (to create an issue you will need an account on typo3.org) or you can edit this file on Github.

 Thank you and have fun!